ChristianF88/CD3Waterbalance/doc/household.md

 Basic features:

- - simulates houshold water demand by combining indoor and outdoor demand
+ - simulates household water demand by combining indoor and outdoor demand
- - differs between black water and grey water as well as potabel and nonpotable water
+ - differs between black water and grey water as well as potable and non potable water

 <br>